-475 Competing interests.
+380 Competing interests.
 The authors declare that they have no competing financial interests.

 Acknowledgements.
-The authors thank A. Ganopolski, for valuable comments on the earlier version of the manuscript and also his public comment during the open discussion.
-They also thank J. Kurths, and K. Riechers for valuable comments and two anonymous reviewers for their useful comments on the study.
+The authors thank A. Ganopolski, J. Kurths, and K. Riechers for valuable comments.
 T.M. and N.B. acknowledge funding by the Volkswagen Foundation.
-M.W. is funded by the German climate modeling project PalMod supported by the German Federal Ministry of Education and Research (BMBF) as a Research for Sustain-480 ability initiative (FONA) (grant nos.
+M.W. is funded by the German climate modeling project PalMod supported by the German Federal Ministry of Education and Research (BMBF) as a Research for Sustainability initiative (FONA) (grant nos.
 01LP1920B and 01LP1917D).
 This is TiPES contribution #X; The TiPES ("Tipping Points in the Earth System") project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 820970.
 NB acknowledges further funding by the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.956170.
 The authors gratefully acknowledge the European Regional Development Fund (ERDF), the German Federal Ministry of Education and Research and the Land Brandenburg for supporting this project by providing resources on the high performance computer system at the Potsdam Institute for Climate Impact Research.